Hoarder’s ‘junkyard’ defies authorities

 The neighbourhood is comprised of middle-aged to elderly residents many of whom have lived in the area for 20 and 30 years plus.

-What once used to be a beautiful, friendly “neat and tidy” neighbourhood is ruined by the disastrous outlook of a single house.
+What once used to be a beautiful, friendly “neat and tidy” neighbourhood is ruined by the disastrous outlook of a single house, neighbours say.

 Neighbour *Louisa says before the trouble, neighbours would go out, speak with one another, walk their grandchildren and just play outside their houses.